 By Mary Ellen Schill

-The Internal Revenue Service has announced the cost-of-living adjustments for the HSA contribution limits and for High Deductible Health Plan (HDHP) deductibles and out-of-pocket maximums.
-Unlike last year, there have been some adjustments in the limits for 2012.
+The Internal Revenue Service last Friday announced the cost-of-living adjustments for the HSA contribution limits and for High Deductible Health Plan (HDHP) deductibles and out-of-pocket maximums for 2013.

 |HSA/HDHP Requirement||Cost-of-Living Adjustments|